ietf-tapswg/api-drafts/draft-brunstrom-taps-impl.md

 If the application sends a Close, that can translate to a graceful termination of the TCP connection, which is performed by sending a FIN to the remote endpoint.
 If the application sends an Abort, then the TCP state can be closed abruptly, leading to a RST being sent to the peer.

-Without a layer of framing above TCP, the cleanest abstraction for sending and receiving Messages over TCP is to treat each direction of the stream of bytes as a single Message, terminated by a FIN.
-That means that if the application can make several Send calls to enqueue subsequent data chunks for the same Message to continue writing, but marking the Message complete corresponds to closing the sending stream.
-Similarly, when the application receives the final portion of a Message, it knows that the receiving stream has been closed.
+Without a layer of framing above TCP, the receiver side of the implementation has to rely on a supplied deframer to determine message boundaries.
+In the absence of such a deframer, a request by the application to only receive complete messages fails.

 ## UDP